Tycro-Games/tycro-games.github.io/_posts/2024-02-24-Learning-Raytracing-in-8-weeks Part 2.md

 float refractionRatio = isInGlass ?
 IORMaterial : 1.0f / IORMaterial;
 ```

-The angle of refraction is going to depend on the IOR ratio which is the IOR of the environment we are going, in this case, air (1.0), and the environment we are going in, glass (1.45).
+The angle of refraction is going to depend on the IOR ratio, which is the IOR of the environment we are going from (in this case, air 1.0) and the environment we are going in (glass 1.45).

-Keeping track where we are is quite simple at this point, as we can only refract into the glass voxel, and then refract again outside of the voxel.
-When we are inside of the glass, we need to get to the next non-glass voxel, that is what the "FindMaterialExit" method is doing.
+Keeping track of where we are is quite simple at this point, as we can only refract into the glass voxel, and then refract again outside of the voxel.
+When we are inside of the glass, we need to get to the next non-glass voxel.
+That is what the "FindMaterialExit" method is doing.
 ```cpp
 if (isInGlass)
 {